FSchwendinger/interpretablePA/README.md

 alternative to traditional metrics and are strongly related to various health outcomes.

-The `rawacceleration` package contains an application that can classify physical activity levels based on age- and sex-specific reference values and translate cut-point-free accelerometer metrics into meaningful outcomes.
+The `interpretablePA` package contains an application that can classify physical activity levels based on age- and sex-specific reference values and translate cut-point-free accelerometer metrics into meaningful outcomes.
 Reference values are based on a population sample of 463 healthy adults aged 20 to 89 years in Switzerland who wore the GENEActiv on their non-dominant wrist for up to 14 days.

-`rawacceleration` requires data processed using the R-package GGIR in a similar manner.
+`interpretablePA` requires data processed using the R-package GGIR in a similar manner.
 GGIR supports the processing of multi-day raw accelerometer data for physical activity and sleep research.
 See the GGIR package